-Immigrants and their children are large and growing shares of the U.S. electorate
+Immigrants, Latinos, and Asians are large and growing shares of the U.S. electorate

 - In 2008, 10.2% (or 15 million) of all registered voters were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an IPC analysis of Census Bureau data by the American Immigration Council .